Happy birthday Beano! If you’ve never read it, here’s what you’ve missed…

 1996: A Dennis the Menace cartoon appears on TV.
 Voices include Billy Connolly and Hugh Laurie.

 1998: Birth of Dennis the Menace’s sister Bea.

 2002: The Beano Book becomes The Beano Annual.

-2004: Dennis the Menace becomes the longest running strip in Beano history (it became the longest running front page story in 2000).
-As of 2013, the longest running stories are Dennis the Menace, Minnie the Minx, Roger the Dodger, The Bash Street Kids and the previous longest running story Lord Snooty.
+2004: Dennis the Menace becomes the longest running strip in Beano history (it became the longest-running front page story in 2000).
+As of 2013, the most enduring strips are Dennis the Menace, Minnie the Minx, Roger the Dodger, The Bash Street Kids followed by the previous longest-running story, Lord Snooty.

 2007: The Dandy undergoes a dramatic and probably ultimately fatal revamp, becoming Dandy Xtreme.

 2009: Another new TV series, Dennis and Gnasher begins.
-A second series is on its way.
+It continues until 2013.

 2012: The Dandy ceases to appear in print and becomes The Dandy Online.
 Bananaman, the third longest running strip in The Dandy now appears in The Beano and Dandy Online.